sharabhshukla/BendersLib/docs/source/tutorials/classical.rst

 formulate the master problem, subproblem, and Benders cuts.
 Therefore, these procedures can be automated, and users only need to provide the original problem and specify which variables are complicating variables.
-We implemented the manual method in :ref:`api-classical`, and automated it in :ref:`api-annotation`.
+We implemented the method in :ref:`api-classical`, and automated it in :ref:`api-annotation`.

 .. seealso::